 You can use DTS to migrate data between various types of data sources.
 Typical scenarios include data migration to Alibaba Cloud, data migration between instances within Alibaba Cloud, and database splitting and scale-out.
 DTS supports data migration between homogeneous and heterogeneous data sources.
-It also supports ETL features such as data mapping at three levels (databases, tables, and columns) and data filtering.
+It also supports extract, transform, and load (ETL) features such as object name mapping and data filtering.

 For more information about data migration in various scenarios, see Overview.

 |Schema migration or full data migration||Free of charge||Migrating data from Alibaba Cloud over the Internet incurs fees.
 For more information, see Pricing.|

 |Incremental data migration||Billed.
 For more information, see Pricing.|

 Database and migration types

 For more information, see Database and migration types.

 Easy to use